MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 SvcParamKeys are subject to IANA control ({{svcparamregistry}}).

 Each SvcParamKey SHALL appear at most once in the SvcParams.
-In presentation format, SvcParamKeys are case-insensitive alphanumeric strings.
+In presentation format, SvcParamKeys are lower-case alphanumeric strings.
-Key names should only contain characters from the ranges "a"-"z", "0"-"9", and "-".
+Key names should contain 1-63 characters from the ranges "a"-"z", "0"-"9", and "-".
 In ABNF {{!RFC5234}},

-    ALPHA-LC    = %x61-7A   ;  a-z
+    alpha-lc      = %x61-7A   ;  a-z
-    SvcParamKey = 1*(ALPHA-LC / DIGIT / "-")
+    SvcParamKey   = 1*63(alpha-lc / DIGIT / "-")
-    display-key = 1*(ALPHA / DIGIT / "-")

-Values are in a format specific to the SvcParamKey.
-Their definition should specify both their presentation format and wire encoding (e.g., domain names, binary data, or numeric values).
-The initial keys and formats are defined in {{keys}}.
+    SvcParam      = SvcParamKey ["=" SvcParamValue]
+    SvcParamValue = char-string
+    value         = *OCTET

+The definition of each SvcParamKey indicates that its SvcParamValue is empty, single-valued, or multi-valued.
+To parse a single-valued SvcParam, the parser applies the character-string decoding algorithm ({{decoding}}), producing a `value`, and then performs key-specific processing to validate the input and produce the wire-format encoding.
+To parse a multi-valued SvcParam, the parser applies the value-list decoding algorithm to the `char-string` ({{value-list}}), splitting on unescaped commas to produce a list of zero or more values.

-When the value is omitted, or both the value and the "=" are omitted, the presentation value is the empty string.
+When the "=" is omitted, the `value` or value list is interpreted as empty.

-    ; basic-visible is VCHAR minus DQUOTE, ";", "(", ")", and "\".
-    basic-visible = %x21 / %x23-27 / %x2A-3A / %x3C-5B / %x5D-7E
-    escaped-char  = "\" (VCHAR / WSP)
-    contiguous    = 1*(basic-visible / escaped-char)
-    quoted-string = DQUOTE *(contiguous / WSP) DQUOTE SvcParamValue = quoted-string / contiguous
-    pair          = display-key "=" SvcParamValue
-    SvcParam      = display-key / pair
-    SvcParams     = [SvcParam *(WSP SvcParam)]

-The SvcParamValue format is intended to match the definition of &lt;character-string&gt;
-in {{!RFC1035}} Section 5.1.
-(Unlike &lt;character-string&gt;, the length
-of a SvcParamValue is not limited to 255 characters.)

 Unrecognized keys are represented in presentation format as "keyNNNNN" where NNNNN is the numeric value of the key type without leading zeros.
-In presentation format, values corresponding to unrecognized keys SHALL be represented in wire format, using decimal escape codes (e.g. \255) when necessary.

-When decoding values of unrecognized keys in the presentation format:

-* a character other than "\\" represents its ASCII value in wire format.
-* the character "\\" followed by three decimal digits, up to 255, represents an octet in the wire format.
-* the character "\\" followed by any allowed character, except a decimal digit, represents the subsequent character's ASCII value.
+SvcParams in this form are always treated as single-valued, and the decoded `value` SHALL be used as its wire format encoding.

 SvcParams in presentation format MAY appear in any order, but keys MUST NOT be repeated.